-Paul College Executive Development Program are designed for men and women interested in enhancing their leadership skills so they can be more effective at work.
-Leaders are expected to be smarter, faster and more agile than their predecessors, yet there is less time and fewer resources provided to accomplish ever-growing expectations and goals.
+Paul College Executive Development Programs are designed for men and women interested in enhancing their leadership skills so they can be more effective contributors at work.
+Today's leaders are expected to be smarter, faster and more agile than their predecessors, yet there is less time and fewer resources provided to accomplish ever-growing expectations and goals.

-University of New Hampshire business school faculty conduct our classes and often teach alongside business experts, other college faculty and professional business development experts.
+The University of New Hampshire's Paul College business faculty conduct our classes and often teach alongside business experts, other college faculty and professional business development experts.

 Executive education helps people make better decisions, improve career prospects and meet leaders outside their industry.